ibnuhafidzh/h.znet-mean-api-auth-monggodb-swagger/README.md

 > A simple restful NodeJS CRUD, with expressJS, mongoDB and Swaggers Docs design and developed by ibnu hafidzh / if you have some trouble kindly email me on ibnu.hz@outlook.com

-This project act as a API service for integrating the monggo db on any Angular / react / nodejs App (But can be modified for any CRUD operations by modifying model and controller files).This project also use swaggers npm packages for generating swagger docs at
+This project act as a API service for integrating the monggo db on any Angular / react / nodejs App (But can be modified for any CRUD operations by modifying model and controller files).
+This project also use swaggers npm packages for generating swagger docs at

 ![](swagger.png)